Greenwood Park Master Plan Approved

 Press Release: Greenwood Park master plan approved; moving forward with unprecedented design-led investment benefiting North Baton Rouge and the greater city and region

 At 660-acres, Greenwood Community Park is the largest park in East Baton Rouge (EBR) Parish.
 Adjacent to the community of Baker and North Baton Rouge, the current park’s uses account for only 15% of the total site and are surrounded by 27 holes of golf.
 The Baton Rouge Zoo is located within the site, but is disconnected from the park, leading visitors to believe these are two separate facilities.
-In 2018, Sasaki was hired to reimagine the future of Greenwood Park and lead a community process that worked in collaboration with the Baton Rouge Zoo—which underwent a simultaneous master planning process led by Torre Design Consortium, Ltd.
+In 2018, Sasaki was hired to reimagine the future of Greenwood Park and lead a community process that worked in collaboration with the Baton Rouge Zoo—which underwent a simultaneous master planning process led by Torre Design Consortium, Ltd. Then, in late 2019, the Sasaki and Torre team were asked to lead Phase 1 design implementation of the plan.

 Designed with the very best of Louisiana’s natural and cultural environments in mind, the new park serves as a place to both get away and come together.
 The balanced nature-based and active program elements are stitched together by a network of multi-modal trails that connect people to this place.
 The reimagined BR Zoo, now opening into the park, becomes part of a larger constellation of community uses that serve people of all ages, from all walks of life.
 The new Greenwood Park will be a neighborhood park for Baker and North Baton Rouge as well as a regional destination for EBR and beyond!